maoberlehner/markus-oberlehner-net/content/blog/how-to-handle-multi-row-forms-with-vue-vuex-and-vuex-map-fields.md

 In one of my previous articles about [form field handling in combination with Vuex](https://markus.oberlehner.net/blog/form-fields-two-way-data-binding-and-vuex/), I introduced the [vuex-map-fields](https://github.com/maoberlehner/vuex-map-fields) package, which makes it possible to conveniently [map a list of fields to Vuex conform getter and setter functions](https://markus.oberlehner.net/blog/form-fields-two-way-data-binding-and-vuex/#using-vuex-map-fields-for-simple-vuex-form-handling).

-In todays article we take it a step further and we'll explore how we can use the latest release of [vuex-map-fields](https://github.com/maoberlehner/vuex-map-fields) to build a Vuex powered multi-row form.
+In today's article we take it a step further and we'll explore how we can use the latest release of [vuex-map-fields](https://github.com/maoberlehner/vuex-map-fields) to build a Vuex powered multi-row form.

 <div class="c-content__figure">
   <div class="c-content__broad">